tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 3.1 What you should know by now
 -------------------------------

 LPC object are made up of zero or more variables manipulated by one or more functions.
 The order in which these functions appear in code is irrelevant.
 The driver uses the LPC code you write by loading copies of it into memory whenever it is first referenced and additional copies through cloning.
 When each object is loaded into memory, all the variables initially point to no value.
-The reset() function in compat muds, and create() in native muds are used to give initial values to variables in objects.
+The ``setup()``function in LIMA is used to give initial values to variables in objects.
 The function for creation is called immediately after the object is loaded into memory.
-However, if you are reading this textbook with no prior programming experience, you may not know what a function is or how it gets called.
+However, if you are reading this page with no prior programming experience, you may not know what a function is or how it gets called.
 And even if you have programming experience, you may be wondering how the process of functions calling each other gets started in newly created objects.
 Before any of these questions get answered, however, you need to know more about what it is the functions are manipulating.
 You therefore should thouroughly come to know the concept behind LPC data types.
-Certainly the most boring subject in this manual, yet it is the most crucial, as 90% of all errors (excepting misplaced {} and ()) involve the improper usage of LPC data types.
+Certainly the most boring subject in this manual, yet it is the most crucial, as 90% of all errors (excepting misplaced ``{}`` and ``()``) involve the improper usage of LPC data types.
 So bear through this important chapter, because it is my feeling that understanding this chapter alone can help you find coding much, much easier.

 3.2 Communicating with the computer
 -----------------------------------

 You possibly already know that computers cannot understand the letters and numbers used by humans.
 Instead, the "language" spoken by computers consists of an "alphabet" of 0's and 1's.
 Certainly you know computers do not understand natural human languages.
 But in fact, they do not understand the computer languages we write for them either.
-Computer languages like BASIC, C, C++, Pascal, etc. are all intermediate languages.
+Computer languages like BASIC, C, C++, C#, etc. are all intermediate languages.
 They allow you to structure your thoughts more coherently for translation into the 0's and 1's of the computer's languages.

 There are two methods in which translation is done: compilation and interpretation.
 These simply are differences betweem when the programming language is translated into computer language.
 With compiled languages, the programmer writes the code then uses a program called a compiler to translate the program into the computer's language.
 This translation occurs before the program is run.
 With interpreted languages however, the process of translation occurs as the program is being run.
 Since the translation of the program is occurring during the time of the program's running in interpreted languages, interpreted languages make much slower programs than compiled languages.

 The bottom line is, no matter what language you are writing in, at some point this has to be changed into 0's and 1's which can be understood by the computer.
 But the variables which you store in memory are not simply 0's and 1's.
 So you have to have a way in your programming languages of telling the computer whether or not the 0's and 1's should be treated as decimal numbers or characters or strings or anything else.
 You do this through the use of data types.

-For example, say you have a variable which you call 'x' and you give it the decimal whole number value 65.
+For example, say you have a variable which you call "x" and you give it the decimal whole number value 65.
 In LPC you would do this through the statement: